leonardoeng13/Bookstore/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## How to run this proiject:
+## How to run this project:
-- git clone "your repo"
+- git clone ["feature/components"] (https://github.com/leonardoeng13/Bookstore/tree/feature/components)
 - cd into the folder
 - git checkout "branch-name"
 - run "npm i"